How to View All User Accounts in Windows 11

 net user

-This will display a list of all accounts on your system.
+This command shows you a list of all accounts on your system.
 Alternatively, you can use this command for a cleaner list:

 wmic useraccount get name